vickychenche/vickychenche.github.io/_posts/2025-11-03-A-Mini-Audio-Player.md

 ## Next Steps

-I'm heading out on vacation to hike and climb some cool rocks (priorities, right?), so I'm keeping my next-week goals realistic:
+I'm heading out on vacation to hike and climb some cool rocks, so I'm keeping my next-week goals realistic:

 - Add previous/next track buttons (currently it only auto-advances)
 - Make the UI less janky — right now it looks... functional.
-That's the nicest way I can put it.
-- Maybe add a seek bar if I'm feeling ambitious
+- Maybe show all the songs that is avaliable instead of just a number.

 ![Current state of the audio player]({{ "/images/2025-11-03.png" | relative_url }})